France-ioi/projects-overview/README.md

 * [drag-and-drop-js](https://github.com/France-ioi/drag-and-drop-js)
 This library is used to create tasks that make heavy use of drag & drop within various containers.
 * [bebras-math-template](https://github.com/France-ioi/bebras-math-template)
-TODO
+TODO.
 This is an example of task that uses MathJax

 ## Bebras review
 * [bebras-review](https://github.com/France-ioi/bebras-review)